Terms of Reference

 - Provide and manage a forum that allows for engagement and interaction with all harbour users and facilitates communications between the different groups.

-- To implement the most effective SHA solution as agreed by the OBMG that provides the appropriate legal framework to manage the marine activity.
+- To support the implementation of the most effective Statutory Harbour Area solution as agreed by the OBMG that provides the appropriate legal framework to manage the marine activity.

 - The meetings will be organised and recorded by the Oban Bay Harbour Manager